Haiti and Flint: Worlds apart, but looking for clean water

 But the relief was quickly overshadowed by the true nature of predatory, international aid groups who seemingly assumed role over already governing entities, and who squandered hundreds of millions of dollars in efforts to rebuild Haiti, halting any progress that was to be made for a time that has yet to come.

-One of the more popular revelations to surface came from a 2016 column in the Guardian citing Jocelyn McCalla, director of the National Coalition of Haitian Rights (NCHR), as saying that only $16.7 million of $351 million from The Haitian Reconstruction Fund was spent to help earthquake relief efforts back in 2010, and the rate at which funds were dispersed was far from expeditious.
-The ruins of those areas, like Canaan and Port-au-Prince, were again hit hard by another natural disaster in Hurricane Matthew, and with the minimal strides made during the earthquake relief period before, tens of thousands of Haitian residents remained without stable homes, sanitation, and, especially, clean water.
+The ruins of areas such as Canaan and Port-au-Prince were again hit hard by another natural disaster in Hurricane Matthew, and with the minimal strides made during the earthquake relief period before, tens of thousands of Haitian residents remained without stable homes, sanitation, and, especially, clean water.

 Just this week, the United Nations announced the next phase of a water-supply project that would combat the increasing number of cholera cases plaguing Haiti since being ravaged by multiple disasters.
 It is set to bring clean water to a community in Hinche, at the center of the island.
 The U.N.
 Stabilization Mission in Haiti (MINUSTAH) provided nearly $95,000 to the project and says it will help 18,000 people in the area.
 Previously, those affected were forced to find water from unsafe sources like ponds and nearby rivers, but now a small number of the vast population impacted by these disasters will have access to safer drinking outlets.
 Despite the next phase of this project helping many residents of the still recovering country, Haitians in Canaan find their rooftops missing, and their water supply, scarce.
 Thursday marked the seventh year since the earthquake, and though many are quick to use the word “anniversary,” it would be best to view this moment more reflexively.